 “Eugene is a dedicated practitioner of his art, but he is a human being first, as all of us ought to be (though many of us are not), whatever vocation we happen to follow.
 Eugene’s capacity for friendship is one of his notable characteristics; the breadth of his interests is another.
 Whenever we meet, we rush into exchanging views about current world affairs, about history, about life.
 These conversations are usually lively.
 I have the impression that Eugene enjoys them as much as I do.
 As it happens, we do not see at all eye to eye on some of the most controversial international issues of our time, and we declare our conflicting opinions frankly and sometimes combatively.
 We can afford to differ on impersonal questions because we are quite sure of our personal relations with each other.”

-Toynbee mentioned also the importance of his Russian roots and how America and music made him a citizen of the world.
+Toynbee also mentioned the importance of his Russian roots and how America and music made him a citizen of the world.

 “The experience of being a refugee is a crucial test of character.
 If it does not break you, it may make you.
 I can think of several distinguished friends of mine, besides Eugene, who have in their family background, the experiences that Eugene and his family have.
 If you rise superior to the ordeal of being transplanted, you are likely to distinguish yourself in whatever may be your chosen walk of life.